 Paying for College

-According to the College Board Advocacy & Policy Center, the average cost of attending a four-year in-state public college including tuition and fees, room and board is $20,900 for the 2016-2017 school year.
-The cost for attending a four-year in-state private college is now approximately $45,370.
-The tuition and fees increase was 3.4% this past year, a slower increase than in previous years.
+According to the College Board Advocacy & Policy Center, the average cost of attending a four-year in-state public college including tuition and fees, room and board is $21,370 for the 2018-2019 school year.
+The cost for attending a four-year in-state private college is now approximately $48,510.
 College is a big investment, but fortunately there are strategies to both reduce the cost of college and save appropriately.College funding involves many areas of your personal finance such as income, cash flow, taxes, and investing.
 It may also include merit aid and financial aid, grants and scholarships, as well as financing available through both private and government loans.
 More importantly, as a parent you must know how each areas affects the other for education funding purposes.
 Additionally, you must determine your financial commitment, set realistic savings expectations, and stick to a savings program.Depending on your student’s age, the strategy and vehicle used for saving may vary.
 Currently, one of the best vehicles for college savings is the 529 college savings account.
 Depending on the state, there could be a tax deduction for contributions.
 Earnings are tax free when withdrawals are used for most college-related expenses, including tuition and fees, along with room and board.
 Anyone can make contributions to the account, adding the flexibility of others such as grandparents to contribute.
 Another advantage is that it can be used at any accredited school in the U.S. A great place to find information on the Ohio 529 Plan is www.collegeadvantage.com.

 Merit aid is offered through grants and scholarships as a way for colleges to attract certain students to their campuses.
 The availability of merit aid from year to year tends to fluctuate, It is based on how much of their endowment a college earmarks, enrollment goals, and what specific programs they intend to target.Needs-based financial aid is money, primarily distributed by the federal government and colleges in loans, grants, scholarships and work-study jobs.
 To determine needs, there are two different aid applications.
 Most colleges require the FASFA (Free Application for Federal Student Aid), while some require the PROFILE, or a college’s own formula.
 The result is the Expected Family Contribution, or EFC.
 The EFC is the amount of money you will be expected to contribute to college costs.
 The difference between the cost of attendance and the EFC is the child’s financial need.When a child is accepted at a particular college, he or she will receive a financial aid award letter.
 The letter will detail the specific amount and type of financial aid each college is offering.
 This is usually done through a mix of loans, grants, work-study, and scholarships.
 It is possible to negotiate a more favorable aid package.
 College financial aid administrators can exercise professional judgment to reduce the loan part of an aid award package.